TimothyStephens/Genotype_Samples/README.md

  - If you wish to add more samples to an existing project, simply add them to the config file and let snakemake do the rest.
  - Default config values are stored in `workflow/config.default.yaml`.
 If you want to modify them globally then do so in the `config.default.yaml` file, if you want to do it for a single project, simply add them to your project config file.
 The project config file provided by the user will overwrite any params in the global default file, so it is OK for a param to be set in both.
  - In the `samples.tsv` file, the `unit` column allows samples split across multiple `fastq` files to be combined.
+ - Colors will be automatically assigned to each category in the additional metadata included in the `samples.tsv` file provided by the user.
+Once the workflow has finished the user can change the colors used by altering the hex values in `results/{project_name}/final/colors.tsv`, removing the `results/{project_name}/*.done` file, and rerunning the original workflow command.

 ## Running the workflow